acgold/SimpleFeatures.jl/docs/src/index.md

 This package creates a `SimpleFeature` custom type that effectively functions as a DataFrame containing feature data but also contains projection and geometry type info.
 See more below in the section "**How it works**".

+Geometries are represented as another custom type called `sfgeom`.
+The `sfgeom` type follows the [GeoInterface](https://juliageo.org/GeoInterface.jl/stable/) standard, so it can be converted into other geometry types and GeoInterface functions will work.

 **Example:**

 ```julia